cleverhans-lab/cleverhans/examples/nips17_adversarial_competition/validation_tool/README.md

 # Submission validation tool

-This tool could be used to verify whether submission file is valid or not.
+This tool verifies that a submission file is valid or reports an error.
-It extracts submission, verifies presense and vailidty of metadata and runs submission on sample data.
+It extracts the submission, verifies presence and validity of metadata and runs the submission on sample data.

 Usage is following: